cobyj33/llcacodec/DOCUMENTATION.md

 > the [llcacodec github page](https://www.github.com/cobyj33/llcacodec), so
 > that the problem could be addressed accordingly.

-- llcacodec can be used in any javascript environment, node or browser.
+llcacodec can be used in any javascript environment: node or browser.
+This is because llcacodec has no dependencies, and is completely self-contained, so anywhere that can run ES6 Javascript can run llcacodec.

-- llcacodec is written in Typescript and compiled to Javascript.
+llcacodec is written in Typescript and compiled to ES6 Javascript.

-- llcacodec is compiled to ES6 syntax.
-- llcacodec has no dependencies, and has no plans to ever add any in the future.
-- llcacodec is currently only provided through ES modules.
+llcacodec ,when downloaded from npm or yarn, can be used from both ES modules and CommonJS modules.
+Additionally, it is also built and distributed in minified versions in the dist/ directory of the llcacodec repository, which can be used in ES modules, CommonJS modules, or the ```<script></script>``` html tag.
+These minified versions and their source maps can simply be copied and used accordingly if the user so wishes, and they are explained further in [the dist README](dist/README.md)

 ## Table of Contents